Chapter 21. Muscular System

 ○ 1st - 1st.
 Released acetylcholine diffuses into the synaptic cleft

 ○ 1st - 2nd.
-Generates an end-plate potential at the motor endplate
+A graded potential is induced at the motor end plate.

 ○ 1st - 3rd.
-End-plate potential opens the muscle fiber, inducing an action potential
+The graded potential depolarizes the muscle fiber, triggering an action potential in the muscle fiber.

 ② 2nd.
-Action potential travels along the sarcolemma and T-tubules
+Action potential travels along the cell membrane and T-tubules.

 ③ 3rd.
-Action potential induces Ca2+ release from the sarcoplasmic reticulum (a type of sarcoplasmic reticulum)
+Action potential induces Ca2+ release from the sarcoplasmic reticulum (a type of smooth endoplasmic reticulum)

 ○ 3rd – 3rd – 1st.
-Action potential causes conformational change in the dihydropyridine (DHP) receptor on T-tubules
+Action potential causes conformational change of the dihydropyridine (DHP) receptor on T-tubules

 ○ 3rd – 3rd – 2nd.
-Ca2+-release channels (ryanodine receptors) on the sarcoplasmic reticulum membrane adjacent to T-tubules open
+The calcium channels (ryanodine receptors) located in the sarcoplasmic reticulum membrane adjacent to the T-tubules are opened.

 ○ As calcium is supplied from the sarcoplasmic reticulum, external calcium supply is unnecessary for skeletal muscle contraction

 ④ 4th.
-Calcium ions bind to troponin and expose the myosin-binding sites on actin filaments
+When calcium ions bind to the thin filament and troponin, the myosin-binding sites are exposed.

 ○ Calcium ions do not bind to actin or myosin